Frequently Asked Questions

 Individualized Education Plans and 504 Plans are not considered sufficient documentation, but may be included with the necessary documentation.

-What can the coordinator of disability services actually do for me?
+What can the coordinator of Student Accessibility Services actually do for me?

-The coordinator of disability services or the advisor of disability services is available to meet with students who have self-identified and provided disability documentation.
+The coordinator of Student Accessibility Services or the advisor of Student Accessibility Services is available to meet with students who have self-identified and provided disability documentation.
 These meetings are at the request of the student and can take place as often as once a week, but most students find that they prefer to meet a few times per semester.
 These meetings can focus on various aspects of student support including:

 - Course Selection

-The coordinator of disability services or the advisor of disability services works as a secondary academic advisor to assist students in course selection.
+The coordinator of Student Accessibility Services or the advisor of Student Accessibility Services works as a secondary academic advisor to assist students in course selection.

 - Problem Solving

-The coordinator or the advisor of disability services can assist in problem solving academic concerns.
+The coordinator or the advisor of Student Accessibility Services can assist in problem solving academic concerns.
 Whether it is an issue in a certain course, or a difficult assignment, our office is more than willing to offer advice and brainstorm with students for possible options.
 If we are unable to help, we will likely be able to point to someone who will be able to help.

 - Organization and Time Management